vuthuyduong/dnabarcoder/README.md

 # dnabarcoder

 Dnabarcoder is a tool to predict global and local similarity cut-offs for fungal sequence identification.
-It was implemented in Python which takes DNA barcodes in a fasta file  and their taxonomic classification in a tab delimited file as inputs (see data/moldITS.fasta and data/moldITS.current.classification).
+It was implemented in Python which takes DNA barcodes in a fasta file  and their taxonomic classification in a tab delimited file as inputs (see data/moldITS.fasta and data/moldITS.current.classification for the format of the files).
+The output of dnabarcode will be saved in an folder given by the user.
+If this folder is not given, the folder namely dnabarcoder will be created.
 Dnabarcoder contains four components: analyzation, visualization, prediction, and classification to help analyze and predict similarity cut-offs for a dataset of barcodes as well as its subclades, and to classify a dataset against the barcode dataset with the predicted cut-offs.
 For every function of dnabarcoder, a figure is generated to interpret the result.

 Although dnabarcoder was initially developed for fungi, it is applicable to any other organisms using DNA barcodes for identification.